divnix/digga/README.md

 folder by default.

-To keep [profiles](profiles) reusable across configurations, secrets should only be imported from the `users` directory.
+To keep [profiles](profiles) reusable across configurations, secrets should only be imported from the `users` or [`hosts`](hosts) directory.

 ## Modules and Packages
-All [modules](modules/default.nix) and [pkgs](pkgs/default.nix) are available
-for every configuration automatically.
-Simply add an expression to one of these directories declaring your module or package, and update the corresponding `default.nix` to point to it.
-Now you can use your new module or install your new package as usual from any profile.

-Doing this will also add them to the flake's `nixosModules` or `overlays` outputs to import them easily into an external NixOS configuration as well.
+All expressions in both [modules/defualt.nix](modules/default.nix) and [pkgs/default.nix](pkgs/default.nix) are available globally, anywhere else in the repo.
+They are additionally included in the `nixosModules` or `overlays` flake outputs.
+Packages can manually be added to [flake.nix](flake.nix) for inclusion in the `packages` output as well.

+The directory structure is identical to nixpkgs to provide a kind of staging area for any modules or packages we might be wanting to merge there later.
+If your not familiar or can't be bothered, simply dropping a valid nix file and pointing the `default.nix` to it, is all that's really required.

 # License